Kong/cloud-migration-journey/docs/explore/phase2.md

 `Dataplanes`

-**First** - You'll notice from the GUI that Dataplanes are categorized as either `Standard` or `Gateway`.
-The type Gateway infers that that Mesh will allow the designated service to recieve traffic outside the Mesh, which is exactly what is needed for a runtime instance.
+**Dataplane Type** - Dataplanes are categorized as either `Standard` or `Gateway`.
+The type `Gateway` infers that that mesh will allow the designated service to recieve traffic outside the Mesh, which is exactly what is needed for a runtime instance.

-**Second** - You can see infer what zone the dataplane is associated with.
+**Zone** - You can see infer what zone the dataplane is associated with.

-**Third** - Tags are important.
+**Tags** - Tags are important.
 The tags are used in policies to drive the mesh behavior: deployment strategy for a new microservice release, load balancing, observability, any mesh functionality is driven by the tags.

 <p align="center">
     <img src="../img/phase_2/4_dataplanes.png" width="1000"/></div>